AuroreVanHoorebeke/amazeing/readme.md

 I used a 2d array as well to store the pattern and generate the maze.

 ## The main challenge
 It took me a big amount of time to change how I was drawing the board.
 I started with a simple array and then moved to a 2D array.

-# Known issues

 ## Things I wanted to add
 There are many ideas I didn"t have time to add to this project: